KurMalual/Agricultural-Management-System/README.md

 Solution: Ensure the website is mobile-friendly, as many farmers may access it via smartphones.
 I will develop a mobile app for easier access sometimes.

 Partnerships and Integration:
-Solution: Collaborate with local agricultural agencies, NGOs, and government bodies to gather data, provide support, and integrate existing agricultural initiatives into the platform.
+Solution: Collaborate with local agricultural agencies, N.G.O.s, and government bodies to gather data, provide support, and integrate existing agricultural initiatives into the platform.

 Training and Workshops:
 Problem Addressed: Limited knowledge of technology and online platforms.